qtproject/pyside-pyside-setup/examples/demos/colorpaletteclient/doc/colorpaletteclient.rst

 REST implementation
 -------------------

 The example illustrates one way to compose a REST service from individual resource elements.
 In this example the resources are the paginated user and color resources plus the login service.
 The resource elements are bound together by the base URL (server URL) and the shared network access manager.

-The basis of the REST service is the RestService QML element whose children items compose the actual service.
+The basis of the REST service is the RestService QML element whose child items compose the actual service.

 Upon instantiation the RestService element loops its children elements and sets them up to use the same network access manager.
 This way the individual